obonaventure/cnp3/book-2nd/protocols/bgp.rst

 .. [#fnexthopself] Some routers, when they receive a `BGP Update` over an `eBGP session`, set the nexthop of the received route to one of their own addresses.
 This is called `nexthop-self`.
 See e.g. [WMS2004]_ for additional details.

-.. [#frr] Using a full-mesh of iBGP sessions is suitable in small networks.
-However, this solution does not scale in large networks containing hundreds or more routers since :math:`\frac{n \times (n-1)}{2}` iBGP sessions must be established in a domain containing :math:`n` BGP routers.
-Large domains use either Route Reflection :rfc:`4456` or confederations :rfc:`5065` to scale their iBGP, but this goes beyond this introduction.

-.. [#fbgpmulti] Some BGP implementations can be configured to install several routes towards a single prefix in their FIB for load-balancing purposes.
-However, this goes beyond this introduction to BGP.

-.. [#fmed] The MED attribute can be used on `customer->provider` peering relationships upon request of the customer.
-On `shared-cost` peering relationship, the MED attribute is only enabled when there is a explicit agreement between the two peers.

-.. [#fgranularity] Some researchers such as [MUF+2007]_ have shown that modelling the Internet topology at the AS-level requires more than the `shared-cost` and `customer->provider` peering relationships.
+.. [#fgranularity] Researchers such as [MUF+2007]_ have shown that modelling the Internet topology at the AS-level requires more than the `shared-cost` and `customer->provider` peering relationships.
 However, there is no publicly available model that goes beyond these classical peering relationships.

 .. [#fbgpdata] BGP data is often collected by establishing BGP sessions between Unix hosts running a BGP daemon and BGP routers in different ASes.
 The Unix hosts stores all BGP messages received and regular dumps of its BGP routing table.
 See http://www.routeviews.org, http://www.ripe.net/ris, http://bgp.potaroo.net or http://irl.cs.ucla.edu/topology/